We've Helped Over 10,000 New Yorkers Just Like You. Para llamadas en español 646-846-9346. Call (718) 524-3389 NOW for Free Advice!

 The appellate court determined that the Board was incorrect in applying a new standard to remote employees finding that the Board was “unsupported by precedent” and that the decision was “inconsistent with ‘the remedial nature of the Workers’ Compensation Law.’”

-In determining whether a new standard should apply for remote workers, the court stated that a regular pattern of working from home renders an employee’s residence as a “place of employment.”
+In determining whether a new standard should apply for remote workers, the court stated that a regular pattern of working from home renders an employee’s residence a “place of employment.”

 Therefore, traditional standards should be applied regardless of whether the employee is at a conventional workplace maintained by the employer or working from home at their residence.
 The court remanded the case to the Board to issue a decision consistent with the normal principles applied in workers’ compensation cases.